 Gloria Koehler was born in Albany, CA in the California Bay area at the onset of the Great Depression.
 Her parents were descendants of the first colonial settlers in the 1600s, and pioneers, who trudged across the plains westward in covered wagons.
 They have instilled adventure into her love of life.

 and volunteered to edit their works.
 After meeting Gloria, she co-wrote the picture book See, I Can Do It! and Outrageous Kitty.
 She is the author of Terwilliger's Tail, and is the co-author of See I Can Do It!
-The Reluctant Eagle. and The Silent Lion.
+The Reluctant Eagle. the Silent Lion and the upcoming A Job for Tabitha.

 Her interest in reading began at age three, when her two older sisters insisted she learn to read.
 She received her first library card as soon as she was old enough.